ElendilAlmarea/42/ReadMe.md

-all projects I do for 42 (piscine not included)
+All projects I do for 42 (piscine not included)